AlexaXu/c-learning/README.md

 # c-learning
 Learning C language in class.
+And write some interesting programes.